gabriel-azion/doc-studies-mocks/reference-guides/Edge Functions/en/edge-functions-first-steps.md

 The Azion's Edge Functions works on the [Azion Edge Runtime](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime/overview/), which is a set of tools that enable the development.

-It's paramount to take a look at the list of available APIs, methods and types.
+It's paramount to take a look at the list of available APIs, methods, and types.
 Learn more about the [Azion Edge Runtime](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime/overview/).

 ### Code Editor

 The [Edge Functions Code Editor](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime-api/code-editor/) provides a development experience similar to what developers are accustomed to.
 The [Edge Functions ChatGPT Integration](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime-api/ai-integration/) helps you to write, refactor and review code.

-The edge functions on the Azion platform are implemented as it follows:
+The edge functions on the Azion platform are implemented as follows:

 ### Edge Application

 Developing your first edge function for Edge Application:

-1. On Real-Time Manager RTM, on the upper-left corner, select Edge Functions in the Edge Libraries section.
+1. On Real-Time Manager RTM, in the upper-left corner, select Edge Functions in the Edge Libraries section.
 2. Click Add a Function.
 3. Choose a name for your function.
 4. Write your edge function code.
 But wait, before that, keep reading...